 Being in Enterprise Messaging Platform Business for more than a decade, we always receive this question from various enterprises on how we calculate the TPS of my platform.

-How do I calculate Throughput / TPS of my SMS/Smpp application?
+How do I calculate the Throughput / TPS of the SMS/SMPP application?

-TPS (Throughput Per Second) is one of the most important aspects for any Enterprise Messaging Entity.
-Having high TPS is always desirable, however, many times we tend to make a mistake while calculating inbound and outbound TPS of our system.
+TPS (Throughput Per Second) is one of the most important aspects of any enterprise messaging entity.
+Having high TPS is always desirable, however, many times we tend to make a mistake while calculating the inbound and outbound TPS of our system.

-It may be noted that TPS of any system depends on multiple factors and should be calculated with ideal conditions of CPU, RAM and network.
+It may be noted that the TPS of any system depends on multiple factors and should be calculated with ideal conditions of CPU, RAM, and network.

-A typical Client Server TPS can be measured between Network to Network or Application to Application or a mix of both.
-Following example explains TPS between a Client Application to a SMPP Server at Network Stack.
+A typical client server TPS can be measured between network to network or application to application or a mix of both.
+The following example explains TPS between a Client Application to an SMPP Server at Network Stack.

-Mainly there are 3 parameters which define your overall throughput per sec / TPS.
+Mainly there are 3 parameters that define your overall throughput per sec / TPS.

-It is relevant for Asynchronous protocols (such as SMPP) and defines the max allowed number of unacknowledged packets can be in network pipeline ).
+It is relevant for asynchronous protocols (such as SMPP) and defines the max allowed number of unacknowledged packets that can be in-network pipeline ).

-In order to make use of the SMPP Protocol, a SMPP session must be established between the ESME and Message Centre or SMPP Routing Entity.
+In order to make use of the SMPP Protocol, an SMPP session must be established between the ESME and Message Centre or SMPP Routing Entity.

-Step3: SMPP Client sends out the SMS traffic with the help of SMPP Protocol (TCP / IP) via biding TCP/SMPP sessions connecting to SMPP Server.
+Step 3: SMPP Client sends out the SMS traffic with the help of SMPP Protocol (TCP / IP) via biding TCP/SMPP sessions connecting to the SMPP Server.